 You will notice that there are a lot of large nests on the power lines in and around Guerrero Negro.
 The mounts for the nests were specially built for the incredible Osprey (Sea Eagle), which is quite numerous in the area.
 The Ospreys then actually finish building the nests and this is where they have their babies.

 The salt works are what monetarily sustain almost the entire population of Guerrero Negro.
 This is the largest evaporative salt production facility in the world.
 The operation produces close to six million tons of salt each year.
 There are thousands of evaporating ponds and the entire operation covers a total of over 65 square miles.
 Tours are available, if you are interested, inquire at your motel.

-The Dunas de Soledad are a large area of ever-changing sand dunes, mostly devoid of any vegetation, that seem to mysteriously melt into the Pacific Ocean.
+The Dunas de Soledad is a large area of ever-changing sand dunes, mostly devoid of any vegetation, that seems to mysteriously melt into the Pacific Ocean.
 This is an incredible sight and the dunes make for some outstanding photos, especially at dawn or dusk.

 Note: Change your watch in Guerrero Negro (actually at the giant Eagle monument just north of town) which is on Mountain Standard Time.
 Going south: One hour ahead – Going north: One hour back.